 Good people engaging in good causes sometimes feel too pure and sanctified to sink to something as manipulative as marketing, but the result has been that women have been raped when it could have been avoided and children have died of pneumonia unnecessarily—because those stories haven’t resonated with the public.
 So for God’s sake, let’s learn how we can connect people to important causes and galvanize a robust public reaction.

 It is not that he himself does not understand the issues, or that he genuinely believes that magnanimous foreigners are driving improvements in developing countries.
 Rather, he knows that his readers will find more in common with a white protagonist fighting to make the world a better place, than they will a Congolese or a Nigerian slogging away to improve the lives of people living on the margins.

 What Kristof understands that his critics may not is that, regardless of how he gets his readers to care, their response will be the same.
 Many of them will continue to read more about Cambodia or Nigeria or the DRC.
 A few of them will take an active role in spreading awareness and rallying political support for an issue.
 And, on a rare occasion, a reader will become so inspired as to start his own organization or begin an effort to make things better.

-Marketing is important.
+Marketing is important, why not look here and educate yourself to get better results.
 Treating a cause like a product will benefit the mission.
 And having an ally in a journalist with the New York Times as his platform is a blessing for the mission, even if he doesn’t always get the facts right.